ClariceBoldDev/M1-JavelinPolishers/README.md

 ## **Imagery**

-- Hero Image: Photo by Timothy Dykes on Unsplash
+- Hero Image: Photo by Timothy Dykes on Unsplash [Timothy Dykes](https://unsplash.com/@timothycdykes)
-- Gameplay Image: Photo by Robert Coelho on Unsplash
+- Gameplay Image: Photo by Robert Coelho on Unsplash [Robert Coelho](https://unsplash.com/@robert_coelho)
-- Handrawrn map image: Photo by Patrick Fobian on Unsplash
+- Handrawrn map image: Photo by Patrick Fobian on Unsplash [Patrick Fobian](https://unsplash.com/@herebebears)
-- Paint brushes: By Ravi Kant on Pexels
+- Paint brushes: By Ravi Kant on Pexels [Ravi Kant](https://www.pexels.com/@ravikant/)

 I used some pictures the group had taken themselves for the member section.
 It was quickly apparent how much better professional images would look.
 But this wasn't possible for this project.
 I will try to make sure in the future, professional images are available.
 I also used some royalty-free images to bolster the pages and make everything pop out.